-Child seats can be secured quickly, easily and safely on the rear side seats with the "ISOFIX" and Top Tether\ system.
+Child seats can be secured quickly, easily and safely on the rear side seats with the "ISOFIX" and Top Tether system.

 Two "ISOFIX" retaining rings are fitted on each rear side seat.
-In some vehicles, the seats (behind the seat backrest or in the boot) >>> page 35.
+In some vehicles, the rings are secured to the seat frame and, in others, they are secured to the rear floor.
+The "ISOFIX" rings are located between the rear seat backrest and the seat cushioning "", Fig. 24.
+The Top Tether rings are located on the rear part of the backrests of the rear seats (behind the seat backrest or in the boot) >>> page 35.